MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/quickstart/use-rest-api.md

   -d "{\"url\":\"{fileUrl}\"}"
 ```

-### POST response
+### POST responseH

-You will receive a 202 (Accepted) response that includes an `Operation-Location` header containing a URL that you can use to track the status of this asynchronous analyze operation.
+The 202 (`Accepted`) response includes an `Operation-Location` header containing a URL that you can use to track the status of this asynchronous analyze operation.

 ```
 202 Accepted